TheCacophonyProject/python-cptv/README.md

 pip install cptv
 ```

-Installation from source (highly recommended to use a virtualenv):
+Installation from source (use of a virtualenv is highly recommended):

 ```
 pip install .